KRooney941/portfolio_website/README.md

-Here is a link to my portfolio sight if you want to learn a bit more about me: https://krooney941.github.io/portfolio_website/
+Here is a link to my portfolio site if you want to learn a bit more about me: https://krooney941.github.io/portfolio_website/

 # Getting Started with Create React App